 When people think of visiting Australia’s cities, Brisbane is not usually high up on the list.
 Sydney is one of the most recognisable cities in the world, and Melbourne is known for its coffee culture, laid back vibes, street art and trams.
-Even Byron Bay, the hippie retreat not far from Brisbane, is more highly regarded than the nearby city.
+Even Byron Bay, the hippie retreat not far from Brisbane, seems more highly regarded than the nearby city.
 And Cairns offers all you need for an adrenaline-filled trip.

 That’s not to say that Brisbane isn’t worth a visit, however.
 Personally, it’s one of my favourite cities in Australia!
 Living here at the moment, I’d say it’s a far more “liveable” city than Sydney.
 It’s got more to it than Byron and Cairns.
-And it may not have the character of Melbourne, but as a growing city that’s just coming out of its shell, everyone is saying that the sub-tropical metropolis is just getting better and better.
+And it may not quite have the character of Melbourne, but as a growing city that’s just coming out of its shell, everyone is saying that the sub-tropical metropolis is just getting better and better.

 Here are ten things you can do on your visit to the sunniest city in Australia.